πŸš€πŸ‹ Atmospheric Scoop Divers

 That offers several advantages.
 One is active cooling, which can be refreshed in the coast phase.
 You cannot lose any coolant, so the vehicle needs to remain closed until close to perigee, at which point it can open its mouth and let the bow shock keep the new air and the coolant in place.

+So the long-term role here is not just β€œgrab some propellant.”
+These could be nitrogen factories for orbital colonies, with oxygen or propellant products possibly coming along as byproducts.
 The drawback is a low collection ratio, but if it ran continuously it could still produce net positive mass.

 When I was first writing about this, I kept trying to come up with a means of docking at higher orbit.
 That line of thought resulted in the L1 diamond stabilizer idea.
 I tried many other ideas for a mothership or for "jousting," but now I think the scoop diver works best on its own, independently.